lucky-world29/java-basic-to-advance/Java_note.md

 b.server-side executing applications

 61)what is the main features of programming language to develope internet application?
-Ans-> Platform independency because an internet application must run in all operating systems irespective of where it is compiled.
+Ans-> Platform independency because an internet application must run in all operating systems irrespective of where it is compiled.

-62)Why c and c++ programming language can not support internet application devlopement?
+62)Why c and c++ programming language can not support internet application development?
 Ans-> Because they are platform dependent .

-63)why c and c++ programming language were developed as platform dependent appllication why not as platform independent application?
+63)why c and c++ programming language were developed as platform dependent application why not as platform independent application?
-Ans-> By the times c/c++ programming languages are devleoped there was no internet ,platformp independency features is only required for developing internet applications.
+Ans-> By the times c/c++ programming languages are developed there was no internet ,platform independency features is only required for developing internet applications.
 64)why c/c++ program compiled code can not execute in all os?
 Ans-> in these programming languages the compiled code is machine language which is understandable only by the current os.Thus the